Privacy Policy

 - Authentication artifacts: single-use magic-link tokens (stored only as SHA-256 hashes), the IP address from which a sign-in link was requested, and a signed HTTP-only session cookie (

-rr_session) used to keep you signed in. - Connection credentials: Airtable Personal Access Tokens or OAuth access and refresh tokens you provide so the Service can read schema and read/write rows on your behalf.
+rr_session) used to keep you signed in. - Connection credentials: Personal Access Tokens and OAuth access/refresh tokens for whichever data sources you connect (e.g., Airtable, Notion, monday.com, HubSpot, Smartsheet, Shopify, QuickBooks Online) so the Service can read schema and read/write rows on your behalf.
 These are encrypted at rest with AES-256-GCM using versioned keys.
+Provider-specific extras such as a Shopify store domain or a QuickBooks realm id are stored alongside.

-- Form configuration and Customer Data: form settings, base/table identifiers, the list of fields you allow Recipients to edit, snapshots of your Airtable field schema, optional default email subjects and bodies, and recipient email addresses you supply when generating a link.
+- Form configuration and Customer Data: form settings, scope/table identifiers (provider-specific: base id, database id, board id, sheet id, store domain, realm id, etc.), the list of fields you allow Recipients to edit, snapshots of your data source’s field schema, optional default email subjects and bodies, and recipient email addresses you supply when generating a link.

 - Pricing-interest survey responses: if you voluntarily indicate willingness-to-pay during the Founding Beta, we store the answer, an optional monthly budget, and any free-text notes you submit.